top of page

 Q: How will a Restrictive Covenant affect my property value?

 At present, there is no available data to suggest that the implementation of a Restrictive Covenant has led to a decline in property values in any of the communities where it has been adopted.
-In fact, many residents find that these covenants help preserve the character of their neighborhoods, which can contribute positively to long-term property values.
-However, it's important to consider the potential negative impact on property values that could arise from developments such as multiplexes or high-density buildings being constructed next door—an issue that the RC is specifically designed to mitigate.
+In fact, a property on Lépine Ct.
+Sold in August for $200k over list with a restrictive covenant registered on title.
+Many residents find that these covenants help preserve the character of their neighbourhood, which can contribute positively to long-term property values.
+It's also important to consider the potential negative impact on property values that could arise from developments such as multiplexes or high-density buildings being constructed next door—an issue that the RC is specifically designed to mitigate.
+For more detailed information regarding this concern, you may be interested in this presentation.

 Q: Can I remove a RC from my property title?